semaver/core-stack/packages/core/README.md

 function isObjectPrimitive(obj: unknown): boolean;
 ```

-Checks if a given object is a primitive type.
+Checks if a given value is a primitive.
+Returns `true` for strings, numbers, booleans, symbols, and bigints, and also for `null` and `undefined` (they are not object references); returns `false` for objects, arrays, and functions.

 [Back to top](#table-of-contents)